CiaranMcIlvaney/game10016-devcon3-wagonwranglers/Wagon Wranglers/Design Document.md

 ##### **Design Rational**

 This mechanic is unique because while some games have catching falling objects as a mechanic, we are shaking it up by making each item falling down as close to real physics as we can.
 This means the player has to think about the items they're catching.
-For example, if an anvil and a pillow fall down, the pillow is going to be easier to keep balance in the cart, but the anvil might be more points.
+For example, if an anvil and a pillow fall down, the pillow is going to be easier to keep balance in the pan, but the anvil might be more points.
 The player has to decide what they prioritize: more items but they're light, or fewer items but they're heavier.